Estimation of block sparsity in compressive sensing: Introduction

 \subsection{Organization and Notations}

 The remainder of the paper is organized as follows.
-In Section II, we introduce the definition of block sparsity and a soft measure of block sparsity.
-In Section III, we present the estimation procedure for the block sparsity measure and obtain the asymptotic properties for the estimators.
-In Section IV, we conduct some simulations to illustrate the theoretical results.
-Section V is devoted to the conclusion.
+In Section 2, we introduce the definition of block sparsity and a soft measure of block sparsity.
+In Section 3, we present the estimation procedure for the proposed block sparsity measure and obtain the asymptotic properties for the estimators.
+In Section 4, we conduct simulations to illustrate the theoretical results.
+Section 5 is devoted to the conclusion.
 Finally, the proofs are postponed to the Appendix.